-This is one of expensive Europe’s cheaper hostels and not too shabby at all for budget travellers in Berlin!
-And there’s no bunk beds… dude, I’m in love!
+This is one of Europe’s cheaper hostels and not too shabby at all for budget travelers in Berlin!
+And there are no bunk beds… dude, I’m in love!

 Honestly, the whole setup is really damn cool; the building is old – dating back to 1874 – which means some real classical architecture but, of course, the amenities have been updated for modern Euro-backpacker standards.
 And there are no bunk beds – single beds with a nightstand.
 Just like home.